wojtryb/kritaSubwindowOrganizer/README.md

 # Subwindow organizer for krita
 Krita plugin that helps keep order of subwindows.

+## What's new in 1.0.1:
+Fixed a critical bug that caused krita to crush when closing one of windows opened with "window > new window" (thanks to Rakurri for finding it)

 ## Requirement:
 'subwindow' mode is enabled, instead of the default 'tabs'.\
 Can be configured in *Settings > Configure Krita... > General > Window > Multiple Document Mode.*